CLASSES, CAMPS,

 $240 per student

 Uncork your creativity and prepare yourself for an amazing evening out.
 It’s the painting class with drinks!
-Make it a date, with plenty of time to catch a dinner reservation after, or grab your friends and make it a party.
 The price includes all your materials (canvas, paints, brushes, easel, apron, and artist ruler), one complimentary glass of wine, and step-by-step instruction from a professional artist.

 $45 per student